evilfactory/traitormod/README.md

-__**The Traitor Mode**__
+__**Prison RP Traitors**__

-> Evil Factory's Traitor Mod is a server-sided mod that overrides the vanilla traitor mode.
-If a round starts with enough players, some crew members may be selected as traitor and receive new objectives to prevent the rest of the crew from achieving their mission.
-The traitors are selected by a weight system, assuring that players who have not been traitors so often will be more likely to be chosen.
+> Television's Prison RP Traitor Mod is a fork of Evil Factory's traitormod that keeps in mind the custom roles and objectives that the RP mode offers.
-> Captains and Security Officers are always loyal to the ship and need to work together to find and restrain all traitors so the crew can complete their mission.
+> The high-ranking members are always loyal to the coalition and need to work together to find and restrain all traitors so the crew can complete their mission.

 __**The Points System**__